-Use the Single-Shot mode to generate a pulse with a duration defined by the Compare (TCBn.CCMP) register every time a rising or falling edge is observed on a connected event channel.
+The Single-Shot mode can be used to generate a pulse with a duration defined by the Compare (TCBn.CCMP) register, every time a rising or falling edge is observed on a connected event channel.

 This mode requires TCB to be configured as an event user and is explained in the Events section.